pcmichaud/micro/source/cons_en.rst

 -  Yes, e.g.: ice cream vs. soup (one prefers ice cream in summer but soup in winter).

--  But we can accomodate: include circumstances in the preferences (the season)
+-  But we can accommodate include circumstances in the preferences (the season)

 -  Baskets are now (ice cream, summer), (ice cream, winter, (soup, winter), (soup, summer).
 The preference relation may now be stable and exhaustive.